TyAnne Martz ’12

 Williamsport, Pa. | Loyalsock Township High School

-Post-Graduation Plans: I plan to attend graduate school to receive a doctorate in clinical psychology, hoping one day to have my own private practice and eventually teach at the college level.
+Post-graduation plans: Attend graduate school to receive a doctorate in clinical psychology, hoping one day to have my own private practice and eventually teach at the college level

 Kelsey Fitting ’13